 Where to find the Best London Christmas Lights

 There are so many Christmas lights in London.
-They twinkle above the main shopping streets.
+They twinkle above the main shopping streets from mid November.
 Historic parks and houses like Kew Gardens, Crystal Palace and Hampton Court Palace get lit up and then there are the stately homes just outside London that put on a magnificent show.

 Best London Christmas Shopping Street Lights

 For me that answer will always be Regent Street.
 The road itself is just so handsome, beautiful buildings in an elegant curve.
 But Regent Street lights are not the only ones in town.
-But Regent Street lights are not the only ones in town.
 Best of all the seeing the Christmas shopping lights is free.

 Take time to stroll around Mayfair to see the lavish display that some of the shops and clubs put on.
 Ones to look out for include Cartier and Annabels.
-Not forgetting Fortnums, which this year is dressed up as an Advent Calendar.
+Not forgetting Fortnums, inside and out.

 Seven Dials is probably the prettiest roundabout in London.
 At Christmas Seven Dials Christmas Lights just makes it even prettier.